 The ocean is alive.
-By swimming with turtles, snorkeling with fish, whale watching for orcas, or kayaking with seals you are learning to love and respect the home of some of the planet’s most magnificent animals (and definitely our biggest: the majestic blue whale!)
+By swimming with manatees, snorkeling with fish, whale watching for orcas, or kayaking with seals you are learning to love and respect the home of some of the planet’s most magnificent animals (and definitely our biggest: the majestic blue whale!)

 Visit Marine Protected Areas

 Visiting a marine protected area is crucial to understanding what the thriving sea looks like.
 In my state (Washington) there is an area in which 3000 sq. km of the ocean is under protection.
 Along the North Western tip of the United States, the Olympic Peninsula is a sight to see.

 Here are the best things to do on the Olympic Peninsula!